Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs

-Despite the efficiency benefits, compression involves tradeoffs that may influence trust-related properties.
-Yet, this tradeoff between compression efficiency and model trustworthiness remains underexplored.
+Despite the efficiency benefits, compression involves trade-offs that may influence trust-related properties.
+Yet, this trade-off between compression efficiency and model trustworthiness remains underexplored.
 Practitioners and users are left asking: Do compressed models leak private information?
 Are they robust to adversarial attacks?
-Do they behave ethically in sensitive contexts?
-Without rigorous analysis, deploying compressed models especially in high-stakes settings remains risky and unjustified~\cite{sun2024trustllm,demszky2023using,driess2023palm}.
-Prior work by \cite{decodingcompressedtrust} examined the trustworthiness implications of quantization and pruning.
+Do they behave ethically and fairly in sensitive contexts?
+Without rigorous analysis, deploying compressed models, especially in high-stakes settings, remains risky and unjustified~\cite{sun2024trustllm,demszky2023using,driess2023palm}.

+Prior work by \citet{decodingcompressedtrust} examines the trustworthiness implications of quantization and pruning.
 However, the effects of low-rank factorization on trustworthiness have not been studied.
-This gap is critical, as low-rank techniques are rapidly adopted for their strong empirical performance across diverse architectures.
-Without such analysis, practitioners cannot confidently apply low-rank compressed models to domains where privacy, robustness, and ethical alignment are essential.
-Understanding the trust-related effects of low-rank models is necessary for safe deployment and for designing more reliable compression strategies.
+This gap is critical, as low-rank factorization techniques are rapidly adopted for their strong empirical performance across diverse architectures.
+Without such analysis, practitioners cannot confidently apply low-rank compressed models to trustworthy domains.
+Understanding these trust-related effects is necessary for safe deployment and for designing more reliable compression strategies.

-To this end, we present the first comprehensive study of how low-rank factorization affects the trustworthiness of LLMs.
-To align with established practice, we evaluate low-rank factorization across the four core dimensions of trustworthiness defined by \cite{decodingtrust}—\circled{1} leakage of in-context data and personally identifiable information (PII), \circled{2} robustness to adversarial attacks, \circled{3} machine ethics violations, and \circled{4} fairness (Figure~\ref{fig:trustworthiness_perspectives}).
-These dimensions reflect the most widely recognized concerns in assessing model safety and reliability.
-Given their close relationship to low-rank compression, we also examine how fine-tuning, model scale, and layer-type contributions (e.g., attention, MLP, embedding layers) influence these trustworthiness properties.
-Our results provide a principled view of the risks and safety trade-offs in low-rank compression, offering actionable insights for deployment and future method design.
+To this end, we present the first comprehensive study of how low-rank factorization affects LLM trustworthiness.
+To align with established practice, we evaluate low-rank fatorization methods across four core perspectives of trustworthiness defined by \citet{decodingtrust}: \circled{1} privacy, \circled{2} adversarial robustness, \circled{3} machine ethics, and \circled{4} fairness (Figure~\ref{fig:trustworthiness_perspectives}).
+These perspectives reflect the most widely recognized concerns in model trustworthiness.
+Given the close relationship of fine-tuning and model scale to low-rank factorization, we further examine how they influence the trustworthiness perspectives.
+Beyond outcome-level evaluation, we also introduce an explainability-driven layerwise analysis of embedding, attention, and MLP layers to examine their contributions to trust-relevant behaviors.